If you run a business, you’ve probably been told you have to blog.

 Take me, for example.
 I blog about business writing, blogging, and beating writer’s block because I know my entrepreneur audience tends to read blog posts.

 But, I also create a lot of content for authors.
-While some of it ends up on the blog, most of it ends up as live videos in my free FB group for people writing books and then goes to my YouTube channel, Write with Megan
+While some of it ends up on the blog, most of it ends up as live videos in my free FB group for people writing books and then goes to my YouTube channel, Write with Megan.

 Since indie authors tend to network on Facebook and get how-to tips on YouTube, I know I’m putting the help they need in the place where they’ll find it.